See all How-To Articles

 How to Link a Text Box to a Cell in Excel

-In this tutorial, you will learn how to link a text box to a cell in Excel.
+This tutorial demonstrates how to link a text box to a cell in Excel.

 link text box 4